Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Introduction

 \subsection{Motivation}

 A central difficulty in nonperturbative quantum field theory (QFT) is the tension between the need for an ultraviolet cutoff and the desire to preserve the continuous symmetries of the underlying continuum theory.
-Wilson’s lattice regularization replaces space--time by a hypercubic graph with lattice spacing $a$, and computes expectation values via a Euclidean path integral \cite{Wilson74,Kogut79,RotheBook}.
+Wilson's lattice regularization replaces space--time by a hypercubic graph with lattice spacing $a$, and computes expectation values via a Euclidean path integral \cite{Wilson74,Kogut79,RotheBook}.
 This construction is local, gauge invariant, and reflection positive, and it underpins the modern nonperturbative understanding of Yang--Mills theory and quantum chromodynamics.
 However, it breaks the Euclidean group $\Ed = \mathrm{O}(d)\ltimes \mathbb{R}^d$ down to the discrete hypercubic subgroup.
 Full Euclidean symmetry is recovered only in the continuum limit, and at finite lattice spacing the reduced symmetry manifests itself as direction--dependent lattice artefacts in correlation functions and derived observables.
 By ``rotational artefacts'' we mean precisely this direction dependence at fixed physical separation (e.g.\ axis versus diagonal separations on the underlying hypercubic stencil), as well as the induced mixing patterns of operators that would be forbidden by continuum $\mathrm{O}(d)$ symmetry but are allowed by the hypercubic subgroup at finite lattice spacing.

 Several approaches have been developed to mitigate these symmetry violations.
 Random lattice methods, dynamical triangulations, and Regge calculus all average over ensembles of discrete geometries \cite{ChristFriedbergLeeRandom,AmbjornDurhuusJonssonBook,Regge1961}.
-While these ideas show that fluctuating geometry can reduce anisotropy, they typically modify the combinatorial structure of the discretization or sacrifice reflection positivity, and the randomness is often imposed by an external sampling algorithm or by a gravitational action rather than arising intrinsically from the QFT regulator itself.
+A more conservative pseudorandom-lattice approach preserves the hypercubic combinatorial skeleton, while placing the sites irregularly inside the elementary cells of a reference grid \cite{ColangeloScrimieriPseudo,ColangeloCosmaiScrimieriPseudo}.
+While these ideas show that fluctuating or irregular geometry can reduce anisotropy, they typically either modify the combinatorial structure of the discretization, tether the geometry to prescribed cells as quenched data, or sacrifice reflection positivity.
+In these approaches the randomness is usually imposed by an external sampling algorithm or by a gravitational action rather than arising intrinsically from the QFT regulator itself.